CogniX-UP/COGNIX-Framework/README.md

 The project currently is at an early development stage.

-UPDATE 4/2/2024: The project is currently under restrcture into sub-modules.
+UPDATE 4/2/2024: The project is currently under restructure into sub-modules.
 Updates will be up during April 2024.